jonnonz1/nz-statute-book/acts/public/2004/civil-union-act-2004.md

 ### 1
-Person A and person B are within the prohibited degrees of civil union if person A is person B's— 1grandparent2parent3child4grandchild5sibling6parent's sibling7sibling's child8grandparent's spouse or civil union partner9parent's spouse or civil union partner10spouse's or civil union partner's parent11spouse's or civil union partner's grandparent12spouse's or civil union partner's child13child's spouse or civil union partner14grandchild's spouse or civil union partner15spouse's or civil union partner's grandchild
+Person A and person B are within the prohibited degrees of civil union if person A is person B's— The following table is small in size and has 2 columns with no headings.1grandparent2parent3child4grandchild5sibling6parent's sibling7sibling's child8grandparent's spouse or civil union partner9parent's spouse or civil union partner10spouse's or civil union partner's parent11spouse's or civil union partner's grandparent12spouse's or civil union partner's child13child's spouse or civil union partner14grandchild's spouse or civil union partner15spouse's or civil union partner's grandchild

 ### 2
 The prohibited degrees of civil union apply whether the relationships described are by the whole blood or by the half blood.